byroot/byroot.github.io/_posts/2025-01-29-so-you-want-to-remove-the-gvl.markdown

 ```

 In this form it's easier to see that `||=` isn't a single operation but multiple, so even on MRI[^1], with a GVL, it's
-technically possible that Ruby would preempt a thread after evaluating `if quoted =`, and resume another thread that will
+technically possible that Ruby would preempt a thread after evaluating `quoted = ...`, and resume another thread that will
 enter the same method with the same argument.

 In other words, this code is subject to race conditions, even with a GVL.